PO Box 9021, Wilmington, DE 19809, USA

 Texas - April/May 2005

-This tour was across the big state with many birds, beginning by the Gulf of Mexico and ending at Big Bend and El Paso.
+During this tour we traveled across the big state of Texas, with its many birds (the most birds of any US state, of course - it's Texas!).
+We began by the Gulf of Mexico and went all the west to Big Bend National Park and El Paso.

 Colorado (& adjacent states) - April 2005